14 Best Beaches Near and Outside Melbourne for Surfing and Swimming

 Location: 14km from Melbourne CBD

 If you are missing your European holidays, Mount Martha Beach is the place to visit.
-Reminiscent of Europe’s Mediterranean beaches, this 2km beach is perfect for a dip in the ocean or basking in the summer sun on the golden sands.
-It is also home to Mornington Peninsula’s most famous colourful bathing boxes.
-Grab your friends and take a picnic basket to the top of the big sandstone cliffs.
+Reminiscent of Europe’s Mediterranean beaches, this 2km beach is perfect for a dip in the calm ocean waters or basking in the summer sun on the golden sands.
+It is also home to Mornington Peninsula’s most famous colourful bathing boxes–perfect for that Instagram shot.
+So, grab your friends and take a picnic basket to the top of the big sandstone cliffs.
 You can even dive off into the ocean if you’re feeling brave!

 Address: 466 Esplanade, Mount Martha, Victoria, 3934